 Silver Alloy

 Fine silver, or pure silver, is a very soft and malleable metal.
-It can be damaged easily so it is often combined with other metals to make it more durable.
-The most popular silver alloy is sterling silver which is a combination of 92.5% silver and 7.5% copper.
+It can be damaged easily, so it is often combined with other metals to make it more durable.
+The most popular silver alloy is sterling silver, a combination of 92.5% silver and 7.5% copper.

-Copper has been deemed the best metal to combine with silver over centuries of trials.
-While it is possible for any metal to make up the 7.5% non-silver portion of sterling, copper improves the hardness and durability without taking away from the beautiful colour of silver.
+Over centuries of trials, copper has been deemed the best metal to combine with silver.
+While any metal can make up the 7.5% non-silver portion of sterling, copper improves the hardness and durability without diminishing silver’s beautiful colour.

-Pricing for silver pieces is generally more reflective of the intricacy of the design and the skills of the craftsman rather than based on the metal itself.
+Pricing for silver pieces is generally more reflective of the intricacy of the design and the craftsman’s skills rather than based on the metal itself.

 As a result of the softness of pure silver, it is normally only used when a high level of malleability is required- such as jewellery featuring weaving or other delicate designs.